InsightsPlugin/Insights/README.md

   Supports Insights' limits & disallows any placement of limited blocks.

 ## Addons
-Addons define regions for Insights to limit in.
+Addons define regions for Insights to limit blocks in.
-Instead of a limit per chunk, when a block is placed in a region, it will count and enforce limits in that region.
+Instead of a limit per chunk, when a block is placed in such a region, it will first count all blocks in that region, and after enforce limits in that region.
+Regions are cached to not bother with scans each time a block has been placed.
 * [BentoBoxWorldAddon](https://github.com/InsightsPlugin/BentoBoxAddon/releases) - Limit blocks in your BentoBox world (includes bSkyBlock & AcidIslands)
 * [GriefPreventionAddon](https://github.com/InsightsPlugin/GriefPreventionAddon/releases) - Limit blocks in your GriefPrevention claims!
 * [USkyBlockAddon](https://github.com/InsightsPlugin/USkyBlockAddon/releases) - Limit blocks in your USB islands!